maxlingit/maxlingit.github.io/_posts/2024-07-31-ZGallerie-Sales-Dashboard-Report.md

 ### 11. Segmentations

-We need to add a filter to enable user to select the follow segmentation to see the metrics
+We need to add a **filter** to enable user to select the follow segmentation to see the metrics

 - Product Group
 - Department
 - Class
 - Collection

+**We need to be able to pull multiple segmentation in the same BI report.**